Jeehyun-Kim/github_trial/README.md

 # github_trial
-want to try the github
+want to try the github <br>
+This is my first R project folder